mellor-lab/bristol-neuroscience-data-guide/tutorials/Bristol GIN for Calcium Imaging Data.md

               '(or to individual linescans).
 Each linescan is 1-sec in duration with ' +\
               '20-sec intervals between two linescans.
 The second dimension corresponds ' +\
               'to individual lines spanning the length of the dendrite in the ROI. ' +\
-              'The data is averaged across the dendritic width.   ' +\
+              'The data are averaged across the dendritic width.   ' +\
               'data_continuity = step')

 nwb.add_acquisition(image_series)